eduvpn/documentation/MULTI.md

 ### UDP

+**TODO**: document this better, also automatically start this on boot, check performance impact, test this with various clients, ...

 The UDP case is a bit more tricky.
 One can use `socat` like this:

     $ socat UDP6-LISTEN:1194,bind=[2001:db8::192:0:2:1] UDP4:192.0.2.1:1194